Address

 Dosage form: Capsule

-Mobocertinib 40 mg capsule (Moboxen) is used to treat a certain type of non-small cell lung cancer, especially in adults whose tumors have a genetic mutation known as EGFR exon 20 insertion.
+Moboxen 40 mg is used to treat a certain type of non-small cell lung cancer, especially in adults whose tumors have a genetic mutation known as EGFR exon 20 insertion.
 These cases tend to be harder to manage with standard chemotherapy.

 It was initially approved by the FDA in 2021 to treat adult patients with non-small cell lung cancer with a specific epidermal growth factor receptor (EGFR) exon 20 insertion mutation, as detected by an FDA-approved test, whose disease has progressed on or after platinum-based chemotherapy.